nmimusic/nako-apt/README.md

-## Nako for APT - A simple wrapper for using Pacman/Nako syntax with APT
+# Nako for APT - A simple wrapper for using Pacman/Nako syntax with APT

-(C) 2025 Nakamura Musical Industries Dojin Club.
+Copyright (c) 2023-2025, Nakamura Musical Industries Dojin Club.

+Copyright (c) 2023-2025, Hayate Nakamura (a.k.a.
+Jin Asanami).

 Licensed under 3-clause BSD licence.

 ---

 Nako APT is a simple wrapper for using Debian/Ubuntu APT command syntax with Alis/Arch Linux/GNU/X's Nako.